LLNL/cram/README.md

 There are three modes:

+#### Summary mode

-1. `cram info <cramfile>` will show you a summary of the cram file, e.g.:
+`cram info <cramfile>` will show you a summary of the cram file, e.g.:

     $ cram info test-cram.job
     Name:            test-cram.job
     Number of Jobs:              3
     Total Procs:                82
     Cram version:                1

     First 10 job command lines:
         0     35 procs    my_app foo bar 2 2 4
         1     35 procs    my_app foo bar 2 4 2
         2     12 procs    my_app foo bar 4 2 2

+#### Job detail

-2. `cram info -j 5 <cramfile>` will show you information about the job with index 5 inside the cram file.
+`cram info -j 5 <cramfile>` will show you information about the job with index 5 inside the cram file.
 That includes:

   1. Size (number of processes) of the job
   2. Its working directory
   3. Its command line
   4. All of its environment variables.

 Example:

     cram info -j 2 test-cram.job
     Job 2:
       Num procs: 12
       Working dir: /g/g21/gamblin2/test
       Arguments:
           my_app foo bar 4 2 2
       Environment:
           'LOG_DIRECTORY' : '/p/lscratcha/my_app/output'
           ... etc ...

+#### All data

-3. `cram info -a <cramfile>` will print out all information for all jobs in the file.
+`cram info -a <cramfile>` will print out all information for all jobs in the file.
 This can be very verbose, so use it carefully.

 ### cram test